fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 ### Evaluation

 Overall, I am looking for a project that is well-motivated, technically sound, evidence-driven, and clearly communicated.
-In each milestone, you will be evaluated based on several key areas:
+In each milestone, you will be evaluated based on several key areas, depending on the path you chose (research or artifact):

 1. Problem definition and scope.
   - Clarity of the research/engineering problem: what exactly are you trying to enable or improve?